 Copy the downloaded file (.MSI) to your device.
 Double-click the downloaded file Known Issue Rollback.msi to start the installation.
 Click Next.

-Once you have been successfully extracted the Known Issue Rollback policy, click the Finish button to exit the setup wizard.
+Once you have successfully extracted the Known Issue Rollback policy, click the Finish button to exit the setup wizard.

 Create Group Policy